Sebastian Payne Keynote Speaker

 Sebastian Payne's Biography

-Sebastian Payne is Whitehall correspondent for the Financial Times.
-In this role he reports and analyses British politics and policy, specialising in the Conservative party, Brexit and foreign policy.
-He writes a regular column for the opinion pages about politics outside of Westminster and presents the weekly FT Politics podcast.
+Previously, Sebastian was the Whitehall correspondent for the Financial Times.
+In this role he reported and analysed British politics and policy, specialising in the Conservative party, Brexit and foreign policy.
+He wrote a regular column for the opinion pages about politics outside of Westminster and presents the weekly FT Politics podcast.
+At the FT he worked also as political leader writer and an editor on the opinion desk.
+He was previously an editor at The Spectator magazine and a reporter at The Daily Telegraph.

 He appears regularly on the BBC, including Question Time, Newsnight, Any Questions, the Today programme and Politics Live.
 He is also a frequent paper reviewer for Sky News